aathreya-sharma/cryption/README.md

 ## **Overview**

 **Cryption** is an open-source tool designed for AES encryption and decryption directly within the browser, eliminating the need to upload data to the cloud.
-By maintaining file integrity, Cryptex ensures that manipulation of files is impossible without the correct password.
+By maintaining file integrity, Cryption ensures that manipulation of files is impossible without the correct password.

 ## **Features**